This page describes the protocol specification of State Vector Sync (SVS) Version 3.

 2. Format and Naming

-Sync Interest Format: /<group-prefix>/<state-vector>/<signature>
+Sync Interest Name: /<group-prefix>/v=3/<parameters-digest>

-Data Interest Format: /<node-prefix>/<group-prefix>/<seq-num>
+Data Interest name: /<node-prefix>/<group-prefix>/t=<bootstrap-time>/seq=<seq>

 Note: Choosing alternative Data Interest formats may be decided on application-level.

-3. State Vector TLV Specification
+3. State Vector Specification

 StateVector = STATE-VECTOR-TYPE TLV-LENGTH